-Within your records, you can document 5 different occasions that you went to the doctor for the condition (like allergies, congestion, etc).
+Within your records, you can document 5 different occasions that you went to the doctor for the condition (like allergies, congestion, nasal drip, etc).
 Go to the CFR and find Sinusitis.

 A person can self-medicate certain conditions.
 But always remember, the condition needs to be currently impacting you in order to count.
 If it stopped hurting two years ago, then you will likely not get a rating for it.

 Now Enters VA Documentation

 Always try to keep things as short as possible.
 Include a table of contents of your injuries.
 Here is a copy of an actual claim letter for the following claims: 1) sinusitis disability, allergic rhinitis disability and sleep apnea disability.
-It’s mine, so be gentle.

 Disability Claim Evidence

-On evidence.
-One thing your evidence should have is a Nexus letter (hopefully from a doctor) explaining how the evidence in your file is relevant to the condition you have now.
+One thing your evidence should have is a Nexus letter from a physician or other qualified clinician (hopefully from a doctor) explaining how the evidence in your file is relevant to the condition you have now.

 “In a veteran’s claim for benefits, lay evidence can be competent and sufficient to establish a diagnosis of a condition when (1) a layperson is competent to identify the medical condition, [such as a broken leg, but not a form cancer], (2) the layperson is reporting a contemporaneous medical diagnosis, or (3) lay testimony describing symptoms at the time supports a later diagnosis by a medical professional.”

 According to Jandreau, “Contrary to the Veterans’ Court, the relevance of lay evidence is not limited to the third situation, but extends to the first two as well.”

 On that note, I would question anyone claiming VA Compensation adjudicators are “objective,” too, given that the government takes an unjustified position in 70 percent of veterans denials.

 How to Select your Veteran Service Officer

 The summary will keep your conversation focused.
-Also remember to be as friendly as possible.
-Many VSO’s make less that $35,000 per year and should be respected for their sacrifices to help us get the benefits we were promised.
+Also, remember to be as friendly as possible.
+Many VSO’s do not earn a lot and they should be respected for their sacrifices to help us get the benefits we were promised.

 VSO Selection.
 Not all VSO’s are created equal.
 Keep an open mind and shop around for the one you feel the most confident with handling your case.
 Some have less training or experience than others.
 Others have too many cases to directly manage effectively.

-Disability Claims and Breathing Problems
+Disability Claims And Breathing Problems

 Here’s a continuance of my own little story for service connection for the following: Sleep Apnea secondary to Sinusitis and Allergic Rhinitis.
 I was denied for these conditions right after my separation from service, in 2001.